Bobby Whitlock: Derek and the Dominos 1970–71

-Seeking to start a new band, Whitlock and Clapton reunited with Radle and Gordon at a session for P.P.
-Arnold, before going on to back Harrison on his 1970 triple album All Things Must Pass.
-Whitlock has described the latter sessions as "spectacular in every way".
+Seeking to start a new band, Whitlock and Clapton reunited with Radle and Gordon at a session for P. P. Arnold, before going on to back Harrison on his 1970 triple album All Things Must Pass.
+Whitlock described the latter sessions as "spectacular in every way".
 Although individual contributions remain hard to ascertain, due to the large cast of musicians on the Phil Spector-produced recording, Harrison biographer Simon Leng identifies Whitlock as one of two "core keyboard players" on All Things Must Pass.
 Having traditionally favored Hammond organ as his keyboard instrument, Whitlock played piano for the first time on a studio recording during the session for Harrison's "Beware of Darkness".

 In June 1970, early in the All Things Must Pass sessions, Clapton, Whitlock, Radle and Gordon formed the blues-rock band Derek and the Dominos.
 Their first release was a US-only single, "Tell the Truth", produced by Spector and written primarily by Whitlock.
 In August, once their work on Harrison's album was complete, Derek and the Dominos toured the UK, playing to small venues.
 That summer, Whitlock and his bandmates also participated in London sessions for Dr John's album The Sun, Moon & Herbs (1971).

 Unhappy with Spector's treatment of their sound, the band went to Criteria Studios in Miami to work with producer Tom Dowd, on what became a double album – Layla and Other Assorted Love Songs (1970).
+The album featured substantial contributions by Duane Allman, as well as by Dave Mason.
 As well as a remake of "Tell the Truth", the album included six other songs written or co-written by Whitlock, including "Anyday", "Why Does Love Got to Be So Sad?", "Keep on Growing" and "Thorn Tree in the Garden".
 In addition, Whitlock helped Clapton finish "Bell Bottom Blues", although he was not initially credited as a co-writer on that song.
 "Keep on Growing" and "Thorn Tree in the Garden" featured Whitlock on lead vocals, while on other tracks he and Clapton shared the singing in a style reminiscent of Sam & Dave.